Tahlee, New South Wales: The Australian Agricultural Company

 Captain Phillip Parker King was the final AA Co commissioner to live in Tahlee House.
-By then, the Company's directors had realised the land was unsuitable for grazing and chose to the relocate its headquarters to Stroud.
+By then, the Company's directors had realised the land was unsuitable for grazing and chose to relocate its headquarters to Stroud.
 The Australian Agricultural Company’s chapter of Tahlee’s history closed with the end of his appointment in 1849.

 After the Australian Agricultural Company

 Mr. Frederick Manton, from Sydney, purchased the Tahlee property from the AA Co in 1854 for £2,500.
 However, the house burned down in 1860, leaving only the walls.

 The White era

 In 1880 Robert Hoddle Driberg White discovered he had come into a fortune when his grandmother left him considerable property in Melbourne.
 However, the matter had been kept a secret from him for 13 years.
 The subsequent court case brought him enormous wealth and notoriety.
 On returning to Port Stephens, Mr. White was invited to stand for Parliament and was elected for the seat of Gloucester.
 It was during this time that he purchased Tahlee for £850.

 Considerable development took place during this period.
 Improvements and extensions were added to Tahlee House.
 Twelve full-time gardeners were employed to maintain a number of terraced gardens.
 Mr. White was well known for bringing guests from Sydney on his steam yacht, "Kingfisher."
 A horse-drawn tram would then transport them to their rooms from the harbour below the house.

-On his death, the estate was held in trust for his widow and then passed to their son, Alfrey Beecher Stewart White, who lived primarily in Sydney.
+On his death, the estate was held in trust for his widow and then passed to their son, Alfred Beecher Stewart White, who lived primarily in Sydney.
 He used Tahlee House as a country retreat.